 Does the world really need yet another blog?
 This was the first line on my inaugural post, and although I am still not sure of the answer, I have continued writing for the past few years (although not as frequently as I would like).
 As its name aptly suggests, this blog is about leadership, and most of what I write about is focused on the intersection of leadership and technology.
 My personal philosophy, which is hopefully reflected in my posts, is about giving people direction and trusting they will execute, recognizing that they may fail from time to time.

-Prior to SAP, I spent 4.5 years as a consultant at McKinsey & Company’s Amsterdam office, worked for Decision Focus Inc., a small boutique pricing optimization software and consulting firm that was acquired by Manugistics in 2000 (which itself was acquired by JDA Software in 2006), and SABRE (back then a division of American Airlines) helping global airlines optimize their networks.
+Prior to SAP, I spent 4.5 years as a consultant at McKinsey & Company’s Amsterdam office, worked for Decision Focus Inc., a small boutique pricing optimization software and consulting firm that was acquired by Manugistics in 2000, and SABRE (back then a division of American Airlines) helping global airlines optimize their networks.

 I received my M.S. in Operations Research from Stanford University and my B.A. in Computer Science / Mathematics from Colgate University.

 Last but not least, I dream of making it up to all 7 summits (am currently at 1), and try to give back by mentoring my teams and aspiring entrepreneurs.
-And finally, in order to maintain my sanity, I fly a small single engine plane.
-You can read about my experience of learning how to fly here, or just simply enjoy this photo of the San Francisco bay area.
+And finally, in order to maintain my sanity, I fly a small single-engine plane.
+You can read about my experience of learning how to fly here or just simply enjoy this photo of the San Francisco bay area.